ronguest/PyPortal-Alarm/README.md

 Changes needed:
 * PERIODICALLY MAKE COPIES OF PYPORTAL CONTENTS (write script)

-* Alarm DID NOT sound at 7:00.
-Speaker was hissing.
-Don't know if related.
-I think my check for time validity was wrong hence the alarm time wasn't actually set

-* Pad out hours and minutes for alarm time display
 * Implement my own play_file so I can close the wavfile?
 If can't close the existing code

-* Be sure alarm sound continues and doesn’t end once the minute changes
+* TEST: Be sure alarm sound continues and doesn’t end once the minute changes
-* Add timeout on PyPortal alarm so it doesn’t sound forever.
-Something like 10 minutes?
-* Hissing sound from speaker on PyPortal when I woke up.
-Added speake disable code
+* TEST: Hissing sound from speaker on PyPortal when I woke up.
+Added speaker disable code.
+Cut on-board connector.
+* TEST: Does alarm sound at 7am?
+How about a forced time slot?

 * Can I re-record the Feather alarm sound so it is usable?

 * Trim speaker connection for on-board speaker
 Speaker info: https://learn.adafruit.com/adafruit-pyportal/pinouts
 Cut on-board speaker when finalized code: https://forums.adafruit.com/viewtopic.php?f=60&t=151715&p=749029&hilit=pyportal+speaker#p749029

-* Do I need to find a way to close the alarm file after audio is done, since playing in the background?

 * Change the display background while alarm is sounding?
 Flash it?

-* Add back Weather info - requires finding way to fetch two different URLs
+* Add back Weather info - requires finding way to fetch two different URLs.
+Not sure how to display this though

-* Remove SD card